openstack/barbican/doc/source/install/common_configure.rst

 #.
 Populate the Key Manager service database:

-   The Key Manager service database will be automatically populated when the service is first started.
-To prevent this, and run the database sync manually, edit the ``/etc/barbican/barbican.conf`` file and set db_auto_create in the ``[DEFAULT]`` section to False.

-   Then populate the database as below:
+   If you wish the Key Manager service to automatically populate the database when the service is first started, set db_auto_create to True in the ``[DEFAULT]`` section.
+By default this will not be active and you can populate the database manually as below:

    .. code-block:: console